How to Set Pay Scales

 - The midpoint is the rate at which an employee who is fully qualified and performing the job at an acceptable level would be paid.
 The rate range for a job grade consists of a minimum, midpoint, and maximum rate of pay.
 At BLR, the minimum is calculated at 75% of the midpoint and the maximum at 125% of the midpoint.

 Some employers reveal their pay scales to employees.
 For example, the federal government publishes its pay scales for both civilian employees and military personnel.
 In the case of the civilian pay scale, the government has 15 pay grades and 10 steps.
-An employee in pay grade 15 and step 10 would earn he highest hourly wage ($61.14 in 2009).
+An employee in pay grade 15 and step 10 would earn the minimum yearly wage ($146,757 in 2022).